Alluseri/SeriStyle/README.md

 Bring the early-2021 UI back to YouTube!

 ## How to install? <!-- This could use a better English -->
+Warning: Firefox releases may be outdated!
+Current build: v1.14.1
 ### Chrome and Chromium-based browsers
 1. Download this repository(Code -> Download ZIP) and unpack it into any folder
 2. Navigate to `chrome://extensions`